Health care

 Vluchtelingenwerk Vlaanderen Visit Website

-The material aid an asylum seeker is entitled to includes the right to medical care necessary to live a life in human dignity.[1]
+Under the material aid an asylum seeker is entitled to enjoy the right to medical care necessary to live a life in human dignity.[1]
 This entails all the types of health care enumerated in a list of medical interventions that are taken charge of financially by the National Institute for Health and Disability Insurance (RIZIV/INAMI).
-For asylum seekers, some exceptions have explicitly been made for interventions not considered to be necessary for a life in human dignity, but they are also entitled to certain interventions that are considered to be necessary for such a life albeit not enlisted in the nomenclature.[2]
-The reception crisis has severely limited the access to reception for single male applicants.
-As a result, the access to health care and the overall medical situation of destitute applicants are negatively impacted (see Constraints to the right to shelter).
+For asylum seekers, some exceptions have explicitly been made for interventions not considered to be necessary for a life in human dignity, but they are also entitled to certain interventions that are necessary for such a life albeit not enlisted in the nomenclature.[2]

 In addition to the limitations foreseen in the law, Fedasil often makes other exceptions on the ground that costs are too high and/or depending on the procedural situation of the asylum seeker.
 For example, the latest treatment for Hepatitis C has an average cost of €90,000.
 It is a long treatment that loses its effects when prematurely stopped.
-Due to uncertainty about the decision that will be taken on the asylum application and thus if the person will be able to continue the treatment in his or her country of nationality in case of a negative decision, Fedasil often refuses to pay back these expenses even though they are on the RIZIV/INAMI list.
-In that case, they only pay back expenses for older, cheaper treatment.
+Due to uncertainty about the decision that will be taken on the asylum application and thus if the person will be able to continue the treatment in their country of nationality in case of a negative decision, Fedasil often refuses to pay back these expenses even though they are on the RIZIV/INAMI list.
+In that case, it only pays back expenses for older, cheaper treatment.
 This depends on the individual medical situation, the advice of the doctors, and the asylum procedure.[3]

 Asylum seekers, unlike nationals, are not required to pay a so-called “franchise patient fee” (“Remgeld / ticket moderateur”), the amount of medical costs a patient needs to pay without being reimbursed by health insurance, unless they have a professional income or receive a financial allowance.

-There are services specialised in the mental health of migrants, such as Solentra,[11] but they are not able to cope with the demand.
+There are services specialised in the mental health of migrants, such as Solentra[12] and Ulysse[13] but they are not able to cope with the demand.
 Public centres for mental health care are open to asylum seekers and have adapted rates but mostly lack specific expertise.
 Additionally, there is a lack of qualified interpreters.
 The Reception Act allows Fedasil or reception partners to make agreements with specialised services.
-The Secretary of State accords funding for certain projects or activities by royal decree, but these are always short-term projects or activities, so the sector mainly lacks long-term solutions.[12]
+The Secretary of State accords funding for certain projects or activities by royal decree, but these are always short-term projects or activities, so the sector mainly lacks long-term solutions.[14]

 [1] Article 23 Reception Act.